bemasc/svcb-dane/draft-rebs-dnsop-svcb-dane.md

 When a service is used by third-party consumers, DANE allows the consumer to publish records that make claims about the certificates used by the service.
 When the service subsequently rotates its TLS keys, DANE authentication will fail for these consumers, resulting in an outage.
 Accordingly, zone owners MUST NOT publish TLSA records for public keys that are not under their control unless they have an explicit arrangement with the key holder.

-To prevents the above misconfiguration and ensure that TLS keys can be rotated freely,service operators MAY reject TLS connections whose SNI does not correspond to an approved TLSA base domain.
+To prevents the above misconfiguration and ensure that TLS keys can be rotated freely, service operators MAY reject TLS connections whose SNI does not correspond to an approved TLSA base domain.

 Service Bindings also enable any third party consumer to publish fixed SvcParams for the service.
 This can cause an outage or service degradation if the service makes a backward-incompatible configuration change.
-Accordingly, zone owners SHOULD NOT publish publish SvcParams for a TargetName that they do not control, and service operators should take caution when making incompatible configuration changes.
+Accordingly, zone owners SHOULD NOT publish SvcParams for a TargetName that they do not control, and service operators should take caution when making incompatible configuration changes.

 # Security Considerations